-The RFM Program is owned and managed by the Alaska Seafood Marketing Institute (ASMI).
-The ASMI Board of Directors is the approving body for all Standards, strategy and policy related to the Alaska RFM Program.
-There are three advisory committees to the ASMI Board of Directors as noted in the following chart.
+On July 1, 2020, the Certified Seafood Collaborative (CSC), a 501(c)(3) non-profit foundation led by a diverse board of seafood and sustainability industry experts, became the owner of the Responsible Fisheries Management (RFM) Certification Program.
+The CSC both owns and manages the RFM Program.
+The CSC Foundation Board is the approving body for all Standards, strategy and policy related to the RFM Program.
+There are two advisory committees to the CSC Board of Directors as noted in the following chart.

-The Alaska RFM Fisheries Standard Committee is an independent expert committee which oversees the ongoing review and development of the Fisheries Standard.
+The RFM Fisheries Standard Committee is an independent expert committee which oversees the ongoing review and development of the Fisheries Standard.
 This committee includes national and international experts in fishery science, management, and sustainability; including eNGO representation.
-Current members of the Fisheries Standard Committee can be found at http://www.alaskaseafood.org/rfm-certification/about-rfm/advisory-committees/
+Current members of the Fisheries Standard Committee can be found at https://rfmcertification.org/about-rfm/governance/